 Quite simply, I’m crazy for Chianti.
 The tart cherry flavors, the excellent acidity and the rough edge all combine to make a wine with a lot of character, something that seems to be lacking in many mass produced wines today.
 There’s definitely something to be said for being distinctive in a wine world where too many producers strive to produce the same French oak-ed, high alcohol, fruit bombs.

-The 2013 Frescobaldi Nipozzano Chianti Rufina Riserva begins with aromas of red fruit plus hints of black olive, leather, wild herbs, menthol and a touch of smoked meat.
+The 2015 Frescobaldi Nipozzano Chianti Rufina Riserva begins with aromas of red fruit plus hints of black olive, leather, wild herbs, menthol and a touch of smoked meat.
 The wine tastes of tart red berry and even a bit of apple infused with lots of wild herbs and a little black pepper.
-The medium-bodied wine has a smooth and silky texture but still retains some of the signature rough edge of a good Chianti.
-Sweet and chewy tannins leads into the very long finish which also features lingering touches of wild herbs, tobacco and black tea.
-With a good, fresh acidity this also makes a great food wine for all kinds of tasty Italian dishes.
+The medium-bodied wine has a smooth and silky texture but still retains some of the signature rough edge and earthiness of a good Chianti.
+Sweet and chewy tannins lead into the very long finish which also features lingering touches of wild herbs, tobacco, vanilla and black tea.
+This is a lovely, succulent wine and with good, fresh acidity it also makes a great pairing for all your favorite Italian dishes.

 No Costco in your area?
 Check your local retailers for this wine.